erithmetic/erica.works/_posts/2024-06-14-programming-the-multiverse-part-6.markdown

 ### A quick look at how to calculate multiple gate operations

-Previously, in [part 4](/programming-the-multiverse-part-4/), we multiplied a state vector times a single gate matrix.
-In order to work with multiple qubits, did some simple tensor products on the qubits' individual state vectors to generate a combined state vector.
+Previously, in [part 4](/programming-the-multiverse-part-4/), we multiplied a single qubit's state vector times a single gate matrix.
+In order to work with a gate that operates on multiple qubits, we did some simple tensor products on the qubits' individual state vectors to generate a combined state vector.

 But now that we have multiple gates in a row, we have to do some more tricks.
 We have to do a dot product between the series of gates and the state vector.
 Let's see how this works for two SWAP gates in a row: